 - Head Start programs

 The organization’s revenues have continually increased, helping them to provide corresponding charitable care to the uninsured.
 They, along with others worldwide, meet the needs of distinct populations in specific locations.
 Their unique business and delivery model is adaptable to other NPOs by facilitating the needs of Medicaid patients and the privately insured, providing outstanding care to those who may not otherwise receive it.

 Treating an Aging Population

-Mobile dental clinics are one of the only catalysis for dental professionals to broaden their patient base, while also reaching underserved and aging populations.
+Mobile dental is one of the only catalysis for dental professionals to broaden their patient base, while also reaching underserved and aging populations.
 Today’s more progressive dental practices and healthcare institutions are pursuing mobile dental delivery models.
 This is a vital trend considering that by 2050 the U.S. population over age 65 is expected to be 84 million.
 That’s twice of what it was in 2012.
 To amplify the need for more mobile clinics, many in this population segment will be non-ambulatory and unable to travel to a fixed facility for dental treatment.

 Today there are 48 million Americans that are 65 years or older.
 Many of whom are left to live with untreated chronic pain and infection that can lead to even more serious health issues.
 Not addressing this problem not only leaves millions of people to suffer, but is increasing the cost of our nation’s healthcare.

 By addressing this critical national health problem, dentists can not only help to alleviate the issue, but also broaden their business model and increase revenues.
 The dental community needs to focus on overall public health needs, fixing much of their attention on the aging population as well as children and those in low income brackets.
 Leveraging mobile clinics equipped with the latest technology is the fastest growing method to serve the underserved, increase market share and promote overall public health.
 It’s hard for us to imagine that only 200 years ago dental abscesses were a leading cause of death.